ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 Graphically, dark color backgrounds look cooler to me.
 Learning a new programming language really takes some efforts.
 How to get better?
 We are talking about PRACTICE man!

 ### October 2, 2019
 At least the sun came out today.
 To be frank, I could not see the point of putting peanut butter sauce into everything.
 Relief of Leiden is tomorrow.
-I am going for a vacation.
+Going for a short vacation.

+### October 3 - 6, 2019
+Vacation.

 ## Week 3
 ### October 7, 2019